achingbrain/it/packages/it-rpc/README.md

 2. The values resolved/yielded from an RPC function must be serializable (e.g. contain no functions)
 3. Callback functions (e.g. functions passed as arguments) should return promises or async generators
 4. Callback functions may return `void`, but if so they must not throw
-5. Avoid use of `instanceof` - objects resolved/yielded or passed as arguments will lose their prototype chains during transfer
-6. AsyncGenerators returned from RPC methods must be either read to completion, or their `.return`/`.throw` methods invoked
+5. AsyncGenerators returned from RPC methods must be either read to completion, or their `.return`/`.throw` methods invoked

 ## Example - Getting started